XiupengChen/XiupengChen.github.io/_pages/about.md

 2. Designing distributed and privacy-preserving algorithms with theoretical guarantees to enable the effective deployment of the game-theoretic mechanisms.

-For future research, I am interested in developing theoretical results and data-driven methods related to game theory, including distributed robust games, Stackelberg games, data-driven equilibrium seeking, and data-driven intervention strategies.
+For future research, I am interested in developing theoretical results and data-driven methods related to game theory, including distributionally robust games, Stackelberg games, data-driven equilibrium seeking, and data-driven intervention strategies.
 My goal is to integrate these advancements into solving decision-making problems in power systems.